 Benefits of refinancing your mortgage

-Refinancing can be a mistake if you aren’t able to lower your interest rate much, or you incur a lot of fees.
+While refinancing can be a smart move, it’s not right for everyone.
+Refinancing can be a mistake if you aren’t able to lower your interest rate by much or you incur a lot of fees.
+Here’s what to keep in mind:

 - You may have a prepayment penalty.
-Ask your lender whether your original mortgage agreement includes any charges for paying off the loan early.
-Depending on the amount, a high prepayment penalty could tip the balance in favor of sticking with your original mortgage.
+Some lenders charge you extra for paying off your loan amount early.
+A high prepayment penalty could tip the balance in favor of sticking with your original mortgage.

 - Your total financing costs can increase.
-If you refinance to a new 30-year mortgage, you’re likely going to pay significantly more interest and fees than if you’d kept the original mortgage.
-It’s typically wiser to refinance to a shorter term, with a lower interest rate.
+If you refinance to a new 30-year mortgage, you’re likely going to pay significantly more interest and fees over the life of your loan than if you’d kept the original mortgage.

 No cash-out refinance vs. cash-out refinance: What’s the difference?